Skip to contents

 • S is the (total) annual rate of survival.

-For convenience the data.frame also contains the model input values (minLL, cf, andcm from input vectors; N0; Linf; K; t0; LWalpha; LWbeta; and tmax).
+For convenience the data.frame also contains the model input values (minLL, cf, andcm from input vectors; N0; Linf; K; t0; LWalpha; LWbeta; and tmax from lhparms).

 The data.frame also contains a notes value which may contain abbreviations for "issues" that occurred when computing the results and were adjusted for.
-The possible abbreviates are defined under "values" in the documentation for yprBH_func.
+The possible abbreviates are as follows:

 Details